pseale/hot-takes-blog/content/posts/expert-wsl.md

 - run Windows-incompatible tools - most notably, TUIs like `tig` don't run in Windows
 - configure neovim plugins for 7-20 hours every week (this is a joke, don't hurt me)

+All of these things can be done without WSL, but it's **less effort** to go with the flow and say, run ssh as nature intended.
+As a good, real example, every complex `kubectl` script I've seen was written in bash.
+You can convert those scripts to PowerShell, or you can somehow run bash directly on Windows...but why? **It's easier in WSL**.

-WSL2 is also well-isolated, such that I have already installed, deleted, reinstalled, and re-reinstalled distros without issue.
-In other words, it doesn't do spooky things to your host like 👻👻👻cygwin👻👻👻 did all those years ago.
+WSL is also well-isolated, such that I have already installed, deleted, reinstalled, and re-reinstalled distros without issue.
+In other words, WSL doesn't do spooky things to your host like 👻👻👻cygwin👻👻👻 does.
 Spoken in love, cygwin.

-### Installing: WSL2 itself
+### Installing: WSL itself

-Installing is as simple as running (as Administrator) `wsl --install` if you're lucky; read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install
+As of 2022, installing WSL2 is as simple as running (as Administrator) `wsl --install` if you're lucky.
+Read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install

 You will need to Enable Virtualization in your BIOS if it isn't already enabled.
 Good luck.
 Everyone's BIOS is different.
 These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F9`, `F12` all together, as quickly as possible, while thinking happy thoughts.

+Beware of older, outdated instructions for installing WSL1 and even WSL2.
+And in full disclosure, I'm writing this sentence in April 2022, and I'm sure my instructions will similarly fall out of date.
+In the future you'll spend 45 minutes begging your Windows Store Personal GAN Shopping Assistant to install WSL, and it won't, of course.
+Anyway good luck in the future.

 ### Installing: a linux distro